 Ecuador: Vice President María Alejandra Vicuña resigns.
 On December 11 Congress elects Otto Sonnenholzner as vice president (94-27).

-Vanuatu: Prime Minister Charlot Salwai survives a no-confidence motion in parliament (rejected 31-19.
+Vanuatu: Prime Minister Charlot Salwai survives a no-confidence motion in parliament, which is rejected 31-19.
 Another, on December 21, is rejected 36-13.

 Argentina: Former governor of Chubut (1981-83) Niceto Echauri Ayerra dies.